BetterThanTomorrow/calva/doc/integration.md

 1. Commit with a message like: ”Add feature: **Short Release Description Title**"
 1. Tag the prerelease with `v<VERSION>-release-description-title` to push a prerelease to GitHub.
 1. Push.
 (Use `--follow-tags`)
-1. When `dev` is pushed, Circle CI run our tests, and builds a VSIX.
+1. When `dev` is pushed, Circle CI runs our tests, and builds a VSIX.
 1. Download this VSIX and test it.